euroadams/utility-engine/README.md

 ## Features & Usage Guide :

 ### 1. Text Masking or Cloaking
-To use this feature, simple call the `cloak()` method with the necessary parameters as shown below
+To use this feature, simply call the `cloak()` method with the necessary parameters as shown below

 **`cloak()` Method Paramaters** :